eckinger/uchomp/server/README_4B.md

 - `sendJoinNotification(userEmail, groupName)`: Triggers an email to be sent if a member joins a group
 - `sendLeaveNotification(userEmail, groupName)`: Triggers an email to be sent if a member of a group leaves

+It also includes additionas to the order service module:
+`orderService.ts`:

+The following functionality was added:

+- `joinOrder(userId, orderId)`: Adds a user to an existing group order.
+This function invokes the `join_order` stored procedure in the database.
+- `leaveOrder(userId, orderId)`: Removes a user from a group order they previously joined.
+This function invokes the `leave_order` stored procedure in the database.

+### Final Notes:
+At the end of this milestone, our email and notification functionalities weren't fully functional as we failed 8/48 tests.
+Although functionality was made, it wasn't completely furnished until after milestone completion.